ChandanaDommeti/File-System-Manangement/README.md

 ### Renaming a File
 ```
 Enter the current file name: myfile.txt
-Enter the new file name: newfile.txt
+Enter the new file name: newfile1.txt
 File renamed successfully.
 ```